AFRICAN SAFARI EXPERIENCE

 In addition, there are never more than two vehicles at a sighting, except with very relaxed animals in open terrain, in which case three vehicles are allowed.

 The afternoon game drive includes a stop for sundowners while marvelling at the splendour of an African sunset, and the absolute tranquillity of the bush.
-On the morning drive there is a tea/coffee stop with the famous Savanna Amarula hot chocolate or coffee a highly recommended alternative for the more adventurous at heart.
+On the morning drive there is a tea/coffee stop with the famous Savanna Amarula hot chocolate or coffee, a highly recommended alternative for the more adventurous at heart.

 Step Into Nature

 Optional game walks are offered to guests who would like to experience the fauna and flora on foot.
-Led by an armed ranger and tracker, they provide fascinating insight into the geology and botany of the area.
+Led by an armed guide and tracker, they provide fascinating insight into the geology and botany of the area.
 Trackers who have grown up in local villages impart a wealth of information on the uses of bushveld trees and plants in tribal customs and rituals, as well as their herbal and medicinal properties and practical applications.

 A peeled twig from one tree, for instance, makes a good toothbrush while the silky leaves of another provide the softest toilet paper.